National Harbor–Alexandria Line: Introduction of the NH2

+Due to the success of the NH2, WMATA made the route permanent in its FY2018 budget year beginning on June 25, 2017.

 Changes

 Beginning on September 9, 2018, the St George Blvd & Waterfront St bus stop in National Harbor was discontinued and the NH2 along with the NH1 were rerouted to follow straight on National Harbor Blvd, turn right on Waterfront Street, and make a right turn onto St. George Blvd where it'll serve its current stop at Waterfront St & Potomac Passage.
-The reason WMATA made the reroute was since of traffic congestion along Downtown National Harbor (Waterfront St) and wanted to offer customers a more efficient trip.
-However it meant that both the NH1 & NH2 only served one stop at National Harbor.
+The reason WMATA made the reroute was due to traffic congestion along Downtown National Harbor (Waterfront St) and wanted to offer customers a more efficient trip.
+However, it meant that both the NH1 & NH2 only served one stop at National Harbor.

 During WMATA's 2020 Fiscal Year budget, it was proposed for the NH2 to be shorten to King Street–Old Town station only and discontinue service to Huntington station as it overlaps both the Yellow Line and the Richmond Highway Express.
-However the frequency for buses will decrease from 30 to 40 minutes everyday with post-midnight trips being eliminated.
+However the frequency for buses will decrease from 30 to 40 minutes every day, with post-midnight trips being eliminated.

 In response to the COVID-19 pandemic route NH2 began operating on its weekend schedule beginning on March 16, 2020 with weekend service being suspended.
 All route NH2 was temporarily suspended on June 28, 2020 due to the route having low ridership following reduced service, and low demand at National Harbor.
 WMATA announced to restore the NH2 service on August 23, 2020 as part of the Metro's COVID-19 Recovery Plan, with some minor changes of the route.
 Service between King Street–Old Town station and Huntington station was eliminated as the NH2 overlaps with the Yellow Line and Richmond Highway Express.
 Although, the NH2 will still serve Eisenhower Avenue station following these changes.

-On September 26, 2020 as part of its FY2022 proposed budget, WMATA proposed to eliminate all weekend route NH2 service in order to reduce costs and low federal funds.
+On September 26, 2020 as part of its FY2022 proposed budget, WMATA proposed to eliminate all weekend route NH2 service to reduce costs and low federal funds.
 However on March 14, 2021, all weekend service on route NH2 was restored operating on its pre-pandemic schedule.